RacimoLab/it-docs/servers.md

 ```

 We can see from the above that the package name `emacs` is appropriate
 in this case.
-The pcakge can then be installed with `sudo yum install emacs`.
+The package can then be installed with `sudo yum install emacs`.
 However, this would mean the package is only available on that specific
 compute node.
 For everyone's sanity, it is best to keep the installed
 packages synchronised across all the racimocomp nodes.